-However the system has been criticised for failing to address the often poor working conditions of mine workers, and other issues like child labour and health and safety.
-Lab-grown diamonds mean that the buyer can be 100 per cent certain that no staff were forced to work in inhumane conditions to mine their gemstone, and that it was not used to fund violence in any way.
+However the system has been criticised for failing to address the often poor working conditions of mine workers.
+Other issues like child labour and health and safety still exist.
+Lab-grown diamonds mean that the buyer can be 100 per cent certain that no staff were forced to work in inhumane conditions.
+Also, confidence that the cost was not used to fund violence in any way.

-While the ethical and money-saving advantages of lab-grown diamonds and moissanites are substantial, it’s fair to say that they don’t appeal to everyone.
-Some couples love the history behind mined diamonds and the fact that every stone is one of a kind, forged by the power of nature over millions of years.
+While the ethical and money-saving advantages of lab-grown diamonds are substantial, it’s fair to say that they don’t appeal to everyone.
+Some couples love the history behind mined diamonds and the fact that every stone is one of a kind.
+Natural diamonds are forged by the power of nature over millions of years.

-Whatever your views on synthetic diamonds, they are definitely here to stay, and are likely to become more ubiquitous in the future as a growing number of retailers are deciding to offer their customers this cost-effective and sustainable option.
+Whatever your views on synthetic diamonds, they are definitely here to stay.
+As a result, they are likely to become more ubiquitous in the future.
+This is because a growing number of retailers are deciding to offer their customers this cost-effective and sustainable option.